fetchai/docs-archived/docs/getting-started/installation-redhat.md

 ## Supported platforms

-- Redhat is not currently supported.
+- Red Hat is not currently supported.

 ## Initial setup